moonmeister/100-days-of-code/log.md

 **Link(s) to work**: https://codepen.io/moonmeister/full/KZygeN/

+**Time Spent**: 2 hrs

 ### Day 5: January 6, 2018

 **Today's Progress**: got the about section close enough.
 Moving on to the portfolio section.
-I'm trying to rough stuff in then I'll come back and dial it in.
+I'm trying to rough stuff in then I'll come back and dial it in. ~break~ Another 3.5 hrs in the rearview mirror.
+Got some portfolio cards done up and added some cool Icons for the languages/libraries used in the making of said projects.
+Made an arrow do some cool rotations when you click it.

 **Thoughts**: getting easier! and making more sense.
 Today had more problem solving...how I do love it though!

 **Link(s) to work**: https://codepen.io/moonmeister/full/KZygeN/

-**Time Spent**: 1.25hrs
+**Time Spent**: 3.75 hrs

 <!--
 ### Day 1: January 2, 2018